phenixace/TOMG-Bench/data/benchmarks/open_generation/MolCustom/readme.md

   - **Molecule Novelty**: The percentage of generated molecules that are novel.
   - **Molecule Validity**: The percentage of generated molecules that are valid.

-#### BasicProp
-- **Description**: The generated molecule should meet the basic properties, such as toxity, solubility, etc.
-- **Input**: The instruction that specifies the basic properties of the generated molecule.
-- **Output**: The molecule SMILES
-- **Example**:
-  - Input: `Please generate a molecule with low toxicity.`
-  - Output: `c1ccccc1O`
-- **Evaluation Metrics**:
-  - **Success Rate (MAIN)**: The percentage of generated molecules that meet the requirements.
-We could apply GNN Models that have been trained on datasets with toxicity labels to predict the toxicity of the generated molecules.
-  - **Molecule Novelty**: The percentage of generated molecules that are novel.
-  - **Molecule Validity**: The percentage of generated molecules that are valid.

 #### FunctionalGroup
 - **Description**: The generated molecule should contain the specified functional groups.
 - **Input**: The instruction that specifies the numbers of the functional groups in the generated molecule.